 One of the most arbitrary criteria used by CCGs was the time it considered appropriate for couples to try and conceive naturally before they were considered as having fertility problems.
 This length of time varied considerably between one and three years depending upon the CCG.

-As you can see, access to funded NHS fertility treatment does really depend on where you live in the UK.
+As you can see, access to funded NHS IVF treatment does really depend on where you live in the UK.
 There are wide geographic differences not only in the number of cycles available but also in the criteria used to decide who gets access to treatment.

 For more information on funding in the UK you can visit,